-There isn't enough awareness of the issue among the general public and the UK Government is blocking progress.
-What can we do?
+There isn't enough awareness of the issue among the general public.

-- We need to rise up and call on the UK Government to fully back the creation of an international loss and damage fund as a matter of urgency. - We need to raise awareness of the issue among the wider public, so that the government realises that the UK population want action.
+- We need to rise up and call on our governments to fully back the creation of an international loss and damage fund as a matter of urgency. - We need to raise awareness of the issue among the wider public, so that the government realises that the UK and Irish population want action.